Similar benefits, with potentially lower risks.

 Proficia® can be applied for the production of vaccines, including virus-like particles (VLPs), and therapeutic proteins.
 Proficia® has been scaled down by Medicago's scientists to develop our rapid discovery platform, VLPExpress™.

 How it Works

-Genetic material introduced into plants through vacuum infiltration
+Genetic material is introduced into plants through vacuum infiltration.

 In the transient expression system, a culture of the bacterial vector (Agrobacterium tumefaciens) is forced into the leaf tissue under vacuum.
 Once inside the tissue, bacteria bearing the gene of interest are capable of infecting the surrounding cells and transferring the recombinant DNA (named T-DNA for transfer DNA) to the nucleus of the plant cell.
 Inside the nucleus, the T-DNA is eventually transcribed into proteins without being integrated in the genome.

 Incubation period of up to eleven days allowing for transient protein expression.